-- Home-schooling resources are found on your installation, such as school liaison officers, activities through your installation’s Department of Defense Education Activity, or DODEA, school, and child, youth and teen programs.
+- Home-schooling resources are available on your installation.
+They include school liaison officers, activities through your installation’s Department of Defense Education Activity, or DODEA, school, and child, youth and teen programs.

-- The Head Start Program teaches reading, math and other developmental skills to your 5-year-old or younger child before starting school.
+- The Head Start program teaches reading, math and other developmental skills to children 5 and younger before they start school.
 If you are stationed overseas, Sure Start is open to command-sponsored military children who meet specific age requirements and other criteria.

 Give your child the best chance for success.
 Foster an appreciation for learning — it can help your child meet his or her potential and develop life skills that extend far beyond the classroom.